 Average Insurance Claim for Medical Malpractice

-In Illinois, there are certain areas of medicine that tend to have significant total payouts.
-The Illinois Department of Insurance has released a study in regards to medical malpractice statistics in the state.
-The study indicates that the following payouts were made in these areas of medicine for 2005 to 2008:
+In Illinois, certain areas of medicine tend to have significant total payouts.
+The Illinois Department of Insurance has released a study of medical malpractice statistics in the state, and the study indicates that the following payouts were made in these areas of medicine for 2005 to 2008: